/* */

 SARVAC has adjusted its governance structure to incorporate the HWF Program to ensure transparency to its members and guidance and direction to the community.

 The adoption of the Humanitarian Workforce (HWF) Program within SARVAC introduces an operational role that SARVAC had not previously held.
 To ensure effective governance of this new function, SARVAC has articulated a clear organizational structure, leadership, and defined roles and responsibilities and are reflected in the Emergency Management Governance for Search and Rescue (EMGOSAR) document.
-Within this governance construct is also the Indigenous Peoples Advisory Circle (IPAC) that provides guidance and shares knowledge that informs organizational governance, operations, and delivery of disaster response and recovery services.
 Supporting these efforts is SARVAC’s HWF Engagement Strategy that provides direction and approaches to SARVAC’s relationship with its key stakeholders.

 EMGOSAR